DimSpathoulas/Cart_Pendulum_Control/README.md

 # Inverted Pendulum Controller
 This serves as a basis for future work.
+Serves as proof of concept.

 ## Overview
 A cpp implementation for the classic inverted pendulum on a cart control problem.